danielsacramanto/covid-sim/README.md

 This repository has a code of conduct which is detailed in [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).
 When raising an issue in this repository you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md).

+* [Quoteish](https://www.quoteish.org/) - A collection of famous quotes and sayings.